Solar Energy

 Regional planning is based on reliable facts on the efficiency of the planned developments, compared with the existing situation in the target area.

-Urban area can be expanded in a sustainable way.
+Urban areas can be expanded in a sustainable way.

 More relevant data (like statistics information) can be attached to the existing building features if deemed necessary.
 The analysis can also be applied for comparison between alternative expansion plans.
 The 11.3.1 indicator for a given area might also be readily available from the GeoE3 platform.
 The analysis can be extended to cover cross-border target areas.